gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/Verilog Project/README.md

 [yosys](http://www.clifford.at/yosys/), [nextpnr](https://github.com/YosysHQ/nextpnr) and the [ecppack](https://github.com/SymbiFlow/prjtrellis/blob/master/libtrellis/tools/ecppack.cpp)
 utility in [Project Trellis](https://github.com/SymbiFlow/prjtrellis).

-To actually upload the synthesized bitstream onto the FPGA, the [fujprog](https://github.com/kost/fujprog/issues) is should be used.
+To actually upload the synthesized bitstream onto the FPGA a Windows executable is needed, the [fujprog](https://github.com/kost/fujprog/issues) is should be used for the ULX3S.

 One option is to install everything for the complete [ULX3S Toolchain](https://github.com/ulx3s/ulx3s-toolchain).
 This is probably best if you want to keep up with the latest versions and have full control.
 Although tailored for the ULX3S with ESP32 development, this toolchain is easily adapted to other FPGA devices with minimal changes.

+Builds ("synthesis" in FPGA lingo) are accomplished by selecting a configuration and platform, then right-clicking and selecting `build` in the project.

-A custom FPGA "build" is called from a DOS batch file in the [build](./build/) directory.
+For reference: A custom FPGA "build" was previously called from a DOS batch file in the [build](./build/) directory.
 There's a bit of logic there that checks for which directory WSL needs to be used.
-Target Deploys are found in the `<Target Name="Build"  >` section of the [ProjectTemplate.csproj](./ProjectTemplate.csproj) file. (yes, it is a bit wonky to have this be a C# app, if anyone knows how to change that to something better, please submit a PR)

-Once the batch file figures out which WSL directory to use, the Linux `make` is called using the local project [Makefile](./Makefile)
+Target Deploys are found in the `<Target Name="Build"  >` section of the [ProjectTemplate.csproj](./ProjectTemplate.csproj) file. (yes, it is a bit wonky to have this be a C# app, if anyone knows how to change that to something better, please submit a PR) Once the batch file figures out which WSL directory to use, the Linux `make` is called using the local project [Makefile](./Makefile)

 ## Installing WSL